 Google your keyboard model + layout (ex.
 Kira mechanical keyboard layout) or model + nonstandard keys.
 Prioritize results from the keyboard manufacturer, Reddit, Geekhack, Keebtalk, and Deskthority.
 At least one of those sources should list nonstandard key sizes and general coverage advice.
 We’ll provide specifics, but wanted to offer a simple solution before making you learn a bunch.

 If you’re not ready for a deep dive, it’s OK.
 Community projects have separate pages for announcements, questions, and feedback.
-You can visit those group buy pages (via links on Kono product pages under Details heading or directly) to ask about coverage for your keyboard.
+You can visit those group buy pages (via links on Kono product pages under the details heading or directly) to ask about coverage for your keyboard.
 You might even see a reply from the set designer!

 That said, you should know how keycaps are measured.
 Manufacturers and designers use “units” to determine keycap size.
 1u is typically the horizontal width of an alpha key, like H or Up.
 Standard spacebars are 6.25u or 6.25 H keys lined up in a row.